joeycsea/joeycsea/README.md

 A bit about me:

-👩🏻‍💻   I am a web dev bootcamp student at Juno College
+👩🏻‍💻   I am a web dev bootcamp graduate at Juno College of Technology

 🏦   Former Investment Specialist in the banking industry